swiftlang/swift-evolution/proposals/NNNN-collections-move-indices.md

 mutable value-typed collections.
 In D, you process a collection by repeatedly slicing off elements.
-Once you have found an element that you would like to mutate, it is not clear how to actually change the original collection, if the collection and its slice are value types?
+Once you have found an element that you would like to mutate, it is not clear how to actually change the original collection, if the collection and its slice are value types.

 ----